CSCfi/pebbles-deploy/README.md

 Service provider key and certificate signed by CA.

 To enable creation of the SSO container set in production_vars.yml

   use_sso: True

-and the following variables with appropriate values
+and the following variables with appropriate values from your IDP

   shibboleth_entity_id
   shibboleth_discovery_url
   shibboleth_metadata_url
   shibboleth_support_contact

+** it is nontrivial to enable shibboleth after initial installation **

+### Firewall rules

+To work, the following things must be present in a rule:

+* allow port 443 to pebbles host
+* allow ports 22, and 2222-22225 from pebbles bastion
+* allow TCP and UDP traffic out